 The Myth of the Indian Free Market

 Instead of blindly following it, have you stopped to consider that the entire system might be rigged to protect the interest of the providers and not those of the consumers?
-In India, every major market or sector is in the grip of a set of established players who have cartelized themselves into mafias and "rule" that particular segment as per their wishes, known by their pet names: bus mafia, airline mafia, tanker mafia, real estate mafia etc. They are incredibly powerful and influential and control/influence many decisions made even at the governmental level.
+In India, every major market or sector is in the grip of a set of established players who have cartelized themselves into oligopolies that really work like mafias and "rule" that particular segment as per their wishes: bus mafia, airline mafia, tanker mafia, real estate mafia etc. They are incredibly powerful and influential and control/influence many decisions made even at the governmental level.
 You just cannot simply waltz into this market, buy a couple of buses and start running services between Bangalore and Hyderabad, talking free markets.
-You will simply be cut out of the system (I know people who tried and were cut out of the system, brutally) The entry barrier is unsurpassably high because the cartels do not like competition.
+You will simply be cut out of the system (I know people who tried and were cut out of the system, brutally) The entry barrier is unsurpassedly high because the cartels do not like competition.
 Sorry, but anyone who thinks that private-sector India is a free-market economy should have their heads examined.

 What if all the bus owners have come together and have decided that it was in everyone's interest that fares on weekends remain high and hence are artificially kept high?
 The only chance for prices to reduce (as per free-market economics) is to introduce more competition into the system, which the cartel will make sure won't happen, and hence prices remain high.
 What you have in India is not free-markets but price-fixing.
-And it is not just India but happens everywhere.
+And it is not just India, these oligopolies are everywhere.
 Banks do it.
 Hospitals do it.
 This price-fixing is what keeps rich people rich and richer while everyone else flounders.
 And the free-market worshiping yuppie idiots, proud that the system is "free and fair and devoid of any government control", happily pay up believing that they are supporting "free markets".
-Oh, this kind of price fixing isn't possible you say?
+Oh, this kind of price-fixing isn't possible you say?
 You still say "markets" determine these prices?
 Sure.
 Here is another more familiar example on why India is not a free-market economy.

 As per a recent estimate, 1.2 crore finished apartments are lying vacant across the country for want of buyers.
 And at the same time, there are lakhs of people wanting to buy houses but are unable to, because these vacant apartments are insanely priced beyond their reach (1 crore for a 3 BHK).
 So we have a funny situation here that laughs in the face of every economic theory known to man.
 We have both a big demand and an enormous oversupply of a commodity, but prices of the commodity refuse to come down to the levels where supply can meet demand.
 According to the free-market doctrine, prices of apartments should come down to meet the paying abilities of the consumer.
 Instead, apartment prices remain high and even go up to remain out of the reach of the consumer to favor only a few very rich elite who can afford them!
 Free-market you say?